lioneltongzhouyu/CSE6140-2021FALL/README.md

 The Traveling Salesman Problem (TSP) arises in numerous applications such as vehicle routing, circuit board drilling, VLSI design, robot control, X-ray crystallography, machine scheduling and computational biology.
-In this project, 4 different algorithms to solve TSP problem are implemented to solve the TSP problem.
+In this project, 4 different algorithms are implemented to solve the TSP problem.

-## 3 Group Members
+## 2 Group Members

 - Jia, Yuqi
 - Wu, Shuyang